 The Civil Engineering Department offers a Bachelor of Science degree (BSCE).
 The Civil Engineering curriculum vertically integrates oral and written communication, contemporary issues, successful teamwork, significant design experience, and the skills needed to engage in life-long learning into general education and engineering courses.
-The program emphasizes four core tracks in Civil Engineering: (1) structural engineering, (2) geotechnical engineering, (3) transportation systems, and (4) water resources.
+The program emphasizes four core tracks in Civil Engineering: (1) environmental/water resources, (2) geotechnical, (3) structural, and (4) transportation systems.
 Sustainability is incorporated throughout the curriculum.

 - Liberal Education Requirements